5-Star Trustpilot 5 stars We have over 47,000 5-star reviews Trustpilot brand mark

 The Pulsar Wildlife Ventex XT50 is a high-end thermal imaging binocular designed for nature observation, wildlife study and long-range scanning.
 Built for serious users who demand ultra-clear imagery, wide field of view and professional-grade durability, it pairs advanced sensor technology with binocular form for comfortable two-eye viewing.

-£4499.95 Pre Order Purchase Options
+£4499.95 Order Now - 2-5 Days Purchase Options

 The Pulsar Symbion LRF DXR50 is a premium multispectral binocular system designed for professional observation, detection, and ranging across day, night, and twilight conditions.
 Combining high-resolution digital imaging with advanced thermal technology and an integrated laser rangefinder, it delivers versatile performance for demanding outdoor, wildlife, and surveillance applications.
 Built to operate around the clock, the DXR50 allows users to seamlessly switch between digital, thermal, and co

-£3779.95 Pre Order Purchase Options
+£3779.95 In stock Purchase Options

 The Pulsar Symbion LRF DXT50 is a high-performance multispectral binocular system engineered for advanced observation across day, night, and low-light conditions.
 By combining cutting-edge thermal imaging with digital optics and a built-in laser rangefinder, it delivers exceptional situational awareness for demanding professional and enthusiast use.
 Designed for 24/7 operation, the DXT50 stands out for its ultra-high-resolution thermal sensor, making it particularly well suited to users who prio

-£5399.95 Pre Order Purchase Options
+£5399.95 In stock Purchase Options

 Pulsar 3x20 B Monocular.
 The Pulsar 3×20 B monocular seamlessly and effortlessly converts the Krypton and Proton thermal imaging front attachments into a handheld thermal imaging monocular with an optimal 3x magnification, connecting with ease via its bayonet connector.
 The bayonet connection is highly reliable and enables the user to switch quickly between devices, without requiring any specialist tools.